jblang/xlogo/DEVNOTES.md

 - Update language properties files genrated from Help->Translate

 ## Adding Primitives
+- In `xlogo/kernel/Primitives.java`:
-- `xlogo/resources/Primitives.txt`: Add the generic name for the primitive and the number of arguments
+  - Add the method implementing the primitive with the signature `void primitive(Stack<String> param)`
+  - Add a reference to the method to the end of the primitives list: `new Prim(key, arity, general, function)`
+    - `key` is used to look up the primitive in the resource bundle
+    - `arity` is the number of arguments the primitive takes
-  - If this primitive allows a general form (example: `(sum 1 2 3 4)`), add a + at the end of the line
+    - `general` is whether the primitive has a general form (e.g., `(sum 1 2 3 4)`)
-- `xlogo/kernel/LaunchPrimitive.java`: add the primitive instruction
+    - `function` is the method implementing the primitive operation
-- If it's a drawing primitive, use `DrawPanel.java`
-- If it's a control primitive (loop, break, return ...), add it to `Primitive.java`